Written by Medicover Team and Medically

 Pregnancy is the most amazing feeling women go through.
 For one thing, you're becoming a completely different person nurturing a life and the other you've also discovered aches and pains you didn't know were possible.

 Sometimes, it's a great pleasure to discover the new changes but sometimes it can be very painful.
-One of the most common experiences these days is the back pain which the majority of pregnant women experience.
+One of the most common experiences these days is back pain which the majority of pregnant women experience.

-What Causes Back Pain During Pregnancy
+What Causes Back Pain During Pregnancy?

 Back pain during pregnancy typically occurs when the pelvis joins the spine, at the sacroiliac joint.
 Backache during pregnancy is quite common, especially in the early stages.
 The ligaments in the body naturally soften and stretch to prepare for labor, which can strain the lower back and pelvic joints, resulting in back pain.